Many or all companies we feature compensate us. Compensation and editorial

 What happens if I have a HELOC and home values in my area change drastically?

 If you have a HELOC and home values in your area decline, it can affect the amount of equity available in your home.
-This can impact your ability to borrow against it or lead to changes in your credit line.
+This can affect your ability to borrow against it or lead to changes in your credit line.
 Your lender might cap your HELOC at your current balance and not allow additional advances.